 A series of festivals and concerts take place across Japan in the fall when the flowers bloom.
 Chrysanthemum Day is one of the five ancient sacred festivals.
 It is celebrated on the 9th day of the 9th month.
 It was started in 910, when the imperial court held its first chrysanthemum show.

-And as it could not be missing, let's talk about a good program made for chrysanthemums. and of course, this is a program held in Japan.
+And since I couldn't miss it, let's talk about a good program made for chrysanthemums.
+And of course, this is a program held in Japan.
 The Nagoya Castle Chrysanthemum Contest.

 This is a contest that started after the end of the Pacific War.
-The castle event has become a tradition for the city.
-With three categories, it is one of the biggest events of its kind in the region both by scale and by content.
+The event at the castle has become a tradition for the town.
+With three categories, it is one of the largest events of its kind in the region both by scale and by content.

-It is worth checking not to miss the opportunity.
-Exhibition of flowers and plants are often colorful and interesting.
+It's worth checking out so you don't miss the opportunity.
+Exhibition of flowers and plants are always colorful and interesting.

 What do you think of the chrysanthemum?

-Certainly flowers are very well seen in the country.
-Tell us in the comments if you like these plants.
-If you have any questions, suggestions or anything like that, just leave it there in the comments.
+They are certainly flowers very well seen in the country.
+Tell me in the comments if you like these plants.
+If you have any questions, suggestions or anything like that, just leave it in the comments.

-In addition, share and enjoy the website page on social networks, this helps a lot in dissemination.
-In addition, thanks for reading this article so far, until the next. and don't forget not to give a bad opinion about Chrysanthemum in Japan.
+Also, share and like the website page on social networks, it helps a lot in the dissemination.
+Anyway, thanks for reading this article so far, until next time.
+And don't forget not to give a bad review about Chrysanthemum in Japan.